consler/Karma/README.md

 # Karma Plugin
-is a Minecraft Paper plugin to reward good players and punish the bad players.
+is a Minecraft Paper plugin to reward the good players and punish the bad players.

 ## Commands
 ### /setkarma